-Tax-free growth potential and tax-free withdrawals in retirement—the tax benefits of a Roth IRA are clear.1 If you aren’t able to contribute to a Roth IRA because of the income limits,2 a Roth conversion for eligible retirement accounts is another way to have a Roth account.3 But, does it make sense if you are in or within 15 years or so of retirement?
+Tax-free growth potential and tax-free withdrawals in retirement—the tax benefits of a Roth IRA are clear.1 If you aren’t able to contribute to a Roth IRA because of the income limits,2 a Roth conversion of eligible retirement accounts is another way to have a Roth account.3 But, does it make sense if you are retired or within 15 years or so of retirement?
 The answer: Maybe.
 A Roth IRA, even via a conversion, has the potential to benefit your retirement and legacy planning.
-That’s why we believe everyone should at least investigate a Roth IRA.

-While your situation is unique and should be discussed with a tax adviser, here are eight things to keep in mind when weighing the decision to convert.
+While your situation is unique and should be discussed with a tax adviser, here are eight things to keep in mind when thinking about a conversion.

 |1.||Where you will live in retirement|

 Are you planning to move to another state after you retire?
-Even if you expect your federal tax rate to stay the same in the coming years, the difference between your current and future state's tax rates may matter.
+Even if you expect your federal tax rate to stay the same in the coming years, the difference between your current and future state’s tax rates may matter.
 And some states partially or entirely exclude retirement income—such as distributions from a traditional IRA—from state income tax.
-So if you live in or plan to live in one that does, a conversion from a traditional to a Roth IRA may be less attractive.
+So if you live in, or plan to live in, a state that does, a conversion from a traditional IRA to a Roth IRA may be less attractive.

 If your future state of residence has a higher state income tax rate than that of your current one, it might make sense to convert at least some of your eligible assets to a Roth IRA before you move.
 Similarly, if you’re moving from a state with a higher tax rate to one with a lower rate—or no income tax—you may want to avoid a conversion, or at least consider waiting to convert until the year after you’ve established your new residency.

 Roth IRAs do not have required minimum distributions during the life of the original owner.
 But traditional IRAs and, generally, Roth and traditional 401(k)s, 403(b)s, and other employer-sponsored retirement savings plans do, starting at age 70½.
-If you don’t need them for income, minimum distributions (also known as MRDs or RMDs) may feel like a nuisance.
-They need to be calculated each year, may provide unnecessary taxable income, and, if you miss taking one, can result in penalties.
+If you don’t need them for income, RMDs may feel like a nuisance: They need to be calculated each year, may provide unnecessary taxable income, and, if you miss taking one, can result in penalties.
 And if you reinvest your RMDs in a taxable account, you are potentially reducing your after-tax return compared with what you’d receive if the money remained in the tax-advantaged traditional or Roth IRA.

 |3.||The 3.8% Medicare surtax|

-What you convert from a traditional IRA to a Roth IRA, like all taxable distributions from qualified accounts, is treated as income.
-Therefore its part of your MAGI, and it may move you above the surtax thresholds, which may cause you to incur the additional tax on your investment income.
+What you convert from a traditional IRA to a Roth IRA, like all taxable distributions from pretax qualified accounts, is treated as income.
+Therefore the conversion amount is part of your MAGI, and it may move you above the surtax thresholds.
+This may cause you to incur the additional Medicare surtax on your investment income.
 For more information on this, read Viewpoints: “The Medicare taxes and you.”

 But, once your money is in a Roth IRA, the shoe is on the other foot.
 Because nontaxable withdrawals from a Roth IRA aren’t part of your MAGI, a Roth IRA conversion may potentially enable you to limit your exposure to the Medicare surtax down the road.